-The flow at the South Australian border is approximately 5.5 GL/day and will remain around this rate during the coming week.
+The flow at the South Australian border is approximately 7 GL/day and will increase to around 7.5 GL/day during the coming week.
 It comprises:

 - normal August Entitlement Flow of 4 GL/day,

 - less deferred water;

 - plus environmental water, and

 - interstate trade adjustments.